-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 For the qua arterly period ended Septembe OR er 30, 2022 ☐ TRANSITION REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECU RITIES EXCHANGE ACT OF 1934 on period fromto nmission File Number: 001-399 - ce Biosciences ne of registrant as specified in i Delaware (State or other jurisdiction of incorporation or organization) 2001 Junipero Serra Boulevard, Suite 640 Daly City, California (Address of principal executive offices) 81-2154263 (I.R.S.
-Employer Identification No.) 94014 (Zip Code) Registrant's teleph one number, including area co de: (415) 655-4168 Securities registered pursuant to Section 12(b) of the A ct: Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.0001 per share SPRB Nasdaq Global Select Market 1934 during the preceding 12 months (or for such shorter perior requirements for the past 90 days.
-Yes \boxtimes No \square od that the registrant was require ctive Data File required to be submitted pursuant to Rule ling files).
-Yes \boxtimes No \square ing 12 months (of for such short ter period that the registrant was required to submit such Indicate by check mark whether the registrant is a large an emerging growth company.
-See the definitions of "large accompany" in Rule 12b-2 of the Exchange Act. filer, a non-accelerated filer, smaller reporting company, "" "smaller reporting company," and "emerging growth or Large accelerated filer \Box Accelerated filer Non-accelerated filer Smaller reporting company \boxtimes Emerging growth company \boxtimes If an emerging growth company, indicate by check mar new or revised financial accounting standards provided pursua Indicate by check mark whether the registrant is a shell ant to Section 13(a) of the Excha any As of November 4, 2022, the registrant had 23,560,250 ' 01 par value per share, outstanding.
+(Mar k One) X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA ANGE ACT OF 1934 For the qu arterly perio od ended March 31, 2023 ( OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA ANGE ACT OF 1934 For the transition period fron 1 to Com mission File Number: 001-39594 sciences, Inc. t as specified in its charter) (Exact name or registran as specified in its charter) Delaware (State or other jurisdiction of 31-2154263 incorporation or organization) I.R.S.
+Employer entification No.) 611 Gateway Boulevard, Suite 740 South San Francisco, California 94080 (Address of principal executive offices) (Zip Code) Registrant's telephor ne number, i ncluding area code: (415) 655-410 68 Secu rities registered pursuant to Section 12(b) of the Act: Tra ading Title of each class • of each exchange on which registered Common Stock, par value \$0.0001 per share SI PRB Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has filed any the preceding 12 months (or for such shorter period that the he past 90 days.
+Yes $\boxtimes$ No $\square$ nts Indicate by check mark whether the registrant has submitted alation S-T (§232.405 of this chapter) during the preceding 12 ${\rm I}$ No $\Box$ , Indicate by check mark whether the registrant is a large accepting growth company.
+See the definitions of "large accelerated 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company $\boxtimes$ Emerging growth company $\boxtimes$ revis If an emerging growth company, indicate by check mark if t sed financial accounting standards provided pursuant to Section ansition period for complying with any new or or Indicate by check mark whether the registrant is a shell com - ct).
+Yes □ No ⊠ As of May 11, 2023, the registrant had 39,746,116 shares of common stoc ck, \$0.0001 par value per share, outst anding. ,